yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 1. `finalizers`: added by the controller to defer `BucketAccessRequest` deletion until backend deletion ops succeed.
 1. `serviceAccountName`: (optional) the name of a Kubernetes ServiceAccount in the same namespace.
 This field is included to support cloud provider identity integration.
 Should not be set when specifying `accessSecretName`.
 1. `accessSecretName`: (optional) the name of a Kubernetes Secret in the same namespace.
 This field is used when there is not cloud provider identity integration.
 Should not be set when specifying `serviceAccountName`.
-1. `bucketInstance`: The the name of the `Bucket` instance to which the user identity or ServiceAccount should be granted access to, according to the policies defined in the `BucketAccessClass`.
+1. `bucketInstanceName`: The the name of the `Bucket` instance to which the user identity or ServiceAccount should be granted access to, according to the policies defined in the `BucketAccessClass`.
 1. `bucketAccessClassName`: name of the `BucketAccessClass` specifying the desired set of policy actions to be set for a user identity or ServiceAccount.
 1. `bucketAccessName`: name of the bound cluster-scoped `BucketAccess` instance.
 1. `phase`: is the current state of the `BucketAccessRequest`: